Undline/UndChain/M3L_GSS.md

 ### **Key Features and Recommendations**
 - **Rich Event Handling**: Leverage `on_input`, `on_exit`, `on_enter`, `on_next`, `on_submit`, and `on_error` for dynamic interactions and seamless user experiences.
+- **Password Handling**: Use the `password` field for secure input, the `mask_symbol` for custom masking, and integrated buttons for toggling visibility.
 - **Validation Options**: Support for client-side and co-chain validation ensures flexibility and scalability.
 - **Dynamic Feedback**: Integrate GSS rules for valid, invalid, and waiting states to provide real-time feedback.
 - **Accessibility**: Use ARIA roles and descriptions to enhance usability for assistive technologies.